-(6) Responding to a Concern/incident/disclosure of peer on peer abuse
+6. Responding to a concern/incident/disclosure of child-on-child abuse

-Peer on Peer abuse may occur in our education setting, on the way to or from our setting or out in the community.
+Child-on-child abuse may occur in our school, on the way to or from school or out in the community.
 Consideration will be given to many aspects of the abuse and here are a few examples: